-One of the goals to demonstrate that the similar performance to the proof-of-concept could be achieved for elements other than krypton while also exploring how the performance changed with respect to the atomic number of the elements.
+One of the goals of this work is to demonstrate that similar performance to the proof-of-concept can be achieved for elements other than krypton while also exploring how the performance changes with respect to the atomic number of the elements.

-The architectures used in \cite{kluth} were different depending on whether the autoencoder was trained on absorptivity spectra or emissivity spectra with them both being fully-connected neural autoencoders.
-The absorptivity architecture consisted of four hidden layers between the input layer and latent space layer that had widths which were harmonically decaying down to the latent space of five.
+The architectures used in \cite{kluth} are different depending on whether the autoencoder is trained on absorptivity spectra or emissivity spectra with them both being fully-connected autoencoders.
+The absorptivity architecture consist of four hidden layers between the input layer and latent space layer that have widths which are harmonically decaying down to the latent space of five.
 This layer-size pattern is then mirrored over the latent space layer to complete the autoencoder.
 In general the shape of autoencoders tend to resemble the shape of the network in Figure \ref{fig:autoencoder}.
-The emissivity architecture consisted of six hidden layers between the input layer and latent space layers that had widths which were harmonically decaying down to the latent space of seven.
+The emissivity architecture consists of six hidden layers between the input layer and latent space layers that have widths which are harmonically decaying down to the latent space of seven.
 Both architectures used the softplus function as the activation function for all layers. \cite{kluth}.
 Table\ref{tab:proof-of-concept arch} summarizes each of these architectures.
-Both of the architectures were trained using $\log_{10}$ scaled spectra using a learning rate of 0.001 for 10,000 epochs with batch sizes consisting of 0.5\% of the total training data set (the 80\% fraction of the 320,000 spectra before the 90/10 split was applied).
-Adam was used as the optimizer, and mean square error was used as the cost function.
+Both of the architectures are trained using $\log_{10}$ scaled spectra using a learning rate of 0.001 for 10,000 epochs with batch sizes consisting of 0.5\% of the total training data set (the 80\% fraction of the 320,000 spectra before the 90/10 split is applied).
+Adam is used as the optimizer, and mean square error is used as the cost function.
 The number of epochs, batch size, optimizer, and cost function stated here are used for all autoencoder models used in this paper.